Candidates and R.T.s are held to stringent ethics standards in order to be eligible for certification and registration.

 and any disciplinary action by regulatory or certification boards.

-Possible violations of the Standards of Ethics by certification candidates
+Possible violations of the Standards of Ethics by certification and registration candidates

 or R.T.s are formally reviewed as described in Sections B and C of the Standards